cyrilondon/rover-project/README.md

 In this case, the `RoverMovedWithExceptionEventSubscriber` should:
 - remove the persistent `Rover` from the `Plateau`
 - set the last `Rover`'s position as free on the `Plateau`
+- and finally throw a [IllegalRoverMoveException](src/main/java/com/game/domain/model/exception/IllegalRoverMoveException.java) with specific error code `ERR-004` to the client.

 ```java
 public class RoverMovedWithExceptionEventSubscriber implements DomainEventSubscriber<RoverMovedWithExceptionEvent> {